-Approximately 87.0% of our revenue is earned on a project basis for installation of systems in newly constructed or existing facilities.
-As of December 31, 2020, we had 5,687 projects in process with an aggregate contract value of approximately \$5.0 billion.
-Our average project takes six to nine months to complete, with an average contract price of approximately \$871,000.
-This average project size, when taken together with the approximately 13.0% of our revenue derived from maintenance and service, provides us with a broad base of work in the construction services sector.
-A stratification of projects in progress as of December 31, 2020, by contract price, is as follows:
+Approximately 86.7% of our revenue is earned on a project basis for installation of systems in newly constructed or existing facilities.
+As of December 31, 2021, we had 7,831 projects in process with an aggregate contract value of approximately \$6.3 billion.
+Our average project takes six to nine months to complete, with an average contract price of approximately \$802,000.
+This average project size, when taken together with the approximately 13.3% of our revenue derived from maintenance and service, provides us with a broad base of work in the construction services sector.
+A stratification of projects in progress as of December 31, 2021, by contract price, is as follows:

-Contract Price of Project No. of Projects Contract Price Value (millions)
+Contract Price of Project No. of Projects Aggregate Contract Price Value (millions)

-Under \$1 million 4,905 \$ 644.0
+Under \$1 million 6,864 \$ 841.0

-\$1 million - \$5 million 575 1,283.4
+\$1 million - \$5 million 679 1,527.5

-\$5 million - \$10 million 94 692.3
+\$5 million - \$10 million 158 1,084.8

-\$10 million - \$15 million 56 684.9
+\$10 million - \$15 million 53 661.2

-Greater than \$15 million 57 1,648.3
+Greater than \$15 million 77 2,167.6

-Total 5,687 \$ 4,952.9
+Total 7,831 \$ 6,282.1

 Develop and Adopt Leading Technologies-We are improving productivity by increasing use of innovative techniques in prefabrication, project design and planning, as well as in coordination and production methods.
 We have invested in the refinement and adoption of prefabrication practices.
-We work to identify, develop and implement new materials, products and methods that can achieve greater productivity and more efficient and sustainable outcomes.
-Above all, we have concluded that as technology develops in our industry the fundamental prerequisite for leadership in adopting such opportunities is the quality, accuracy and buildability of our designs.
-Accordingly, we have invested in the experts, training, and internal and external knowledge transfer to ensure that we are properly scaling, achieving true buildability and fundamentally and continuously improving our design capabilities to meet our customers' evolving requirements.
-Our goal is to use our scale and strategic investments to maintain a leading position in design and modeling excellence, and we believe that will enable us to optimize productivity and quality today, and especially will position us to wisely capitalize from ongoing or future technological developments.
+We work to identify, develop, and implement new materials, products and methods that can achieve greater productivity and more efficient and sustainable outcomes.
+Above all, we have concluded that as technology develops in our industry the fundamental prerequisite for leadership is adopting such opportunities in the quality, accuracy, and buildability of our designs.
+Accordingly, we have invested in the experts, training, and internal and external knowledge transfer to ensure that we are properly scaling, achieving true buildability, and fundamentally and continuously improving our design capabilities to meet our customers' evolving requirements.
+Our goal is to use our scale and strategic investments to maintain a leading position in design and modeling excellence, optimize productivity and quality, and ultimately position ourselves to capitalize from ongoing or future technological developments.

 Excel at Modular and Off-Site Construction-We believe that modular and off-site construction - the ability to build superior quality plants and systems away from the construction site - will become increasingly important in complex construction projects.
 Accordingly, through our acquisitions, we have invested in that capability, and after acquisition we have further invested in improving and growing that service offering.
 This has led to meaningful growth in our ability to provide this expertise.
 Through recent and ongoing development and acquisitions, we plan to continue to improve on our unmatched capability in mechanical off-site or modular construction.
-With our recent acquisition of